Transfer of Fourier multipliers into Schur multipliers and sumsets in a discrete group: Introduction

-But $\Ell^p_\La$ is not a subspace of $\Sch^p_{\mkern-3mu\HLa}$, so that a relative Fourier multiplier may not be viewed anymore as the restriction of a relative Schur multiplier to Toeplitz matrices.
-We point out that this difficulty may be overcome by using Szeg\H{o}'s limit theorem: a bounded measurable real function is the $\textrm{weak}^*$ limit of the normalised counting measure of eigenvalues of finite truncates of its Toeplitz matrix.
-Note that other types of approximation are also available, as the completely positive approximation property and Reiter sequences combined with complex interpolation: they are compared in Section~\ref{sec:loc} in terms of local embeddings of $\Ell^p$ into $\Sch^p$.
-They are more canonical than Szeg\H{o}'s limit theorem, but give no access to general Orlicz norms.
+But $\Ell^p_\La$ is not a subspace of~$\Sch^p_{\mkern-3mu\HLa}$, so a relative Fourier multiplier may not be viewed anymore as the restriction of a relative Schur multiplier to Toeplitz matrices.
+We point out that this difficulty may be overcome by using Szeg\H{o}'s limit theorem: a bounded measurable real function on~$\T$ is the $\textrm{weak}^*$ limit of the normalised counting measure of eigenvalues of finite truncates of its Toeplitz matrix.
+This method also applies to Orlicz norms. \begin{thm} Let\/ $\psi\colon\R^+\to\R^+$ be a continuous nondecreasing function vanishing only at~0.
+The norm of the relative Fourier multiplication operator~\eqref{rfmo} on the Lebesgue-Orlicz space\/~$\Ell^\psi_\La$ is bounded by the norm of the relative Schur multiplication operator~\eqref{rsmo} on the Schatten-von-Neu\-mann-Orlicz class\/~$\Sch^\psi_{\mkern-3mu\HLa}$. \end{thm}